-An inventory is a written and photographic record of the condition of the property at the beginning, during and end of the tenancy.
-It is agreed and signed by both Thrive and our customer and minimises misunderstandings in the future.
+An inventory is a written and photographic record of the condition of the property at the beginning, during and end of a tenancy.
+It is agreed and signed by both Thrive and the tenant and minimises potential misunderstandings in the future.

 When should an inventory be used?